 SXU has a Mock Trial Team, which competes in American Mock Trial Association Regional Tournament.

-SXU offers a Mock Trial Course starting fall 2012.
+SXU offers a Mock Trial Course which started in fall 2012.
 Please send email inquiries to firstname.lastname@example.org.

-- Dr. Shannon Ambrose (Department of English and Foreign Languages)
+- Dr. Shannon Ambrose (Department of Language and Literature)

 - Dr. Jacqueline Battalora (Sociology, Anthropology and Criminal Justice)